 Landfill Communities Fund (LCF) projects focus upon physical work at a single identified site in the vicinity of a landfill site for the benefit of the local community and environment.
 There are five main areas of work that can be undertaken when utilising LCF monies - these are called the 'objects'.

 We assess your application before any work takes place to ensure your project qualifies for LCF funding.
 To be approved, the objective of your project must be actual physical works at an identified site in England, Northern Ireland or Wales.

 Only enrolled Environmental Bodies (EBs) can register a project.
 EBs register their projects on ENTRUST online (EOL).
-EOL is a facility that enables you to manage and monitor all of your project registrations electronically.
-EOL is a quick and easy way for you to manage your project applications and complete all of your statutory requirements under the Landfill Tax Regulations 1996 (Regulations).
+EOL is a quick and easy way for you to manage and monitor your project applications and complete all of your statutory requirements under the Landfill Tax Regulations 1996 (Regulations).
 Please see a guide on registering a project on EOL at the bottom of this page.

 When you submit your project application we will assess it to ensure your project meets the criteria in the Regulations.
 Work can only take place, and LCF money spent, once the project has been approved.
 All work and LCF expenditure must take place between the start and end dates approved for your project.